wataru-s1/SimpleTarget/README.md

 　 　 　 ：

-The NETWOK data should be written using an edge list with tab-delimited as follows
+The directed NETWORK data should be written using an edge list with tab-delimited as follows.

 v1 v2